Hessian dialects: Classification

 The main distinguishing feature between Hessian (in the traditional sense) and Palatine Rhine-Franconian is the retention of medial/final st, which became scht in the latter (Hessian: fest vs. Palatine: fescht).

 An alternative classification has been proposed by German dialectologist Peter Wiesinger.
 According to Wiesinger, North Hessian, East Hessian and Central Hessian betray closer historical links with Central Franconian and must be grouped together as Hessian (in a narrower sense) which is an independent dialect group within West Central German and thus not part of Rhine Franconian in spite of the same basic outcome of the High German consonant shift.
 On the other hand, South Hessian is not included in Wiesinger's Hessian, but remains included within Rhine Franconian.

 Characteristic features

 North Hessian

-Like Standard German, North Hessian has retained the Middle High German (MHG) endings -e and -en.
+Like Standard German, traditionally North Hessian has retained the Middle High German (MHG) endings -e and -en; and even further in cases where Standard German did not - like with the preposition "mirre" (with/mit).
 In all other Hessian dialects, -e was lost, while -en was lost in East Hessian and became -e in Central and South Hessian.
 In the eastern North Hessian area, the MHG long vowels î, û, iu did not undergo New High German diphthongization (Ziiden 'times', Miise 'mice', Bruud 'bride', cf. Standard German Zeiten, Mäuse, Braut).